Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonAPIGateway/Readme.md

 - Using signature version 4 authentication, you can use [AWS Identity and Access Management (IAM)](../../2_SecurityAndIdentityServices/AWSIAM.md) and access policies to authorize access to your APIs and all your other AWS resources.
 - You can also use [AWS Lambda functions](../../4_ComputeServices/AWSLambda.md) to verify and authorize bearer tokens such as JWT tokens or SAML assertions.

+## Caching of API response
+- The response of the APIs, can be cached in the API Gateway.

 ## API Keys for Third-Party Developers
 - If you’re using REST APIs, API Gateway helps you manage the ecosystem of third-party developers accessing your APIs.
 - You can create API keys on API Gateway, set fine-grained access permissions on each API key, and distribute them to third-party developers to access your APIs.